CodingApps/E-MotobikeUpdatesV1/README.md

 * Implement “leadingSwipeActionsConfigurationForRowAt” to favorite articles.
 * Have favorited articles saved with CoreData functions.
 * Load URL's with external browser.
+* To make your version of this, you'll need to get a free API key from newsapi.org .
 <br>

 ## Instructions